bgroveben/DjangoPlay2Learn/README.md

 If you want to run this app on your localhost, update `settings.py` accordingly.

-Don't forget to create a superuser for Django's admin.
+Don't forget to create a superuser for Django's admin and run migrations ;)

 **TESTS:**